mmcnally1/arduino-projects/morse-code/README.md

 <img src="Morse-code-chart.png">

 ### Tries
 A trie is a data structure used to store strings efficiently.
 Tries use a tree structure to store each character of a string such that the string associated with a given node is a common prefix shared by all of that node's children.
 The root of a Trie is the empty string, and each child of the root contains the first character of all strings on whose path it is the first node visited.
 A string can be retrieved from a Trie via a depth-first traversal until the entire string has been found.
-Here is a simple example of a Trie:
+Here is a simple example of a Trie (note that not all prefixes need to be actual words):
 ```mermaid
 graph TD;
 \0 -- 'B' --> B